-Just east of Phnom Penh’s Independence Monument, the memorial to Cambodia’s late king is located on the street bearing his name, Sihanouk Boulevard.
-Unveiled in October 2013 to coincide with the first anniversary of his death, this US$1.2 million new addition to Cambodia’s public monuments makes for an interesting detour.
+Just east of the Independence Monument, the King Norodom Sihanouk Memorial was unveiled in October 2013 to coincide with the first anniversary of his death, this US$1.2m new addition to Cambodia’s public monuments makes for an interesting detour.

 Wearing a plain suit and a benign smile, the 4.5 metre high bronze statue of the King Father is simple and personal, in style if not in size.
 The statue is shaded by a traditionally styled gold coloured stupa, 27 metres tall and set in the long narrow park that runs down the centre of the boulevard.
 The memorial is best approached from the riverside end, as the supersized monarch looks out to the water.
 To avoid causing offence, take your cue from those around you—removing your shoes at the base of the steps shows respect.
-Photography is fine, but don’t expect to get a close-up, as access is not permitted within 10 metres of the statue.

 The memorial would be an appropriate addition to a visit to the Royal Palace (about seven minutes’ walk away) or following a wander around the National Museum, as the royal cremation took place in the garden out front.